Álvaro Benito: Club career

-Born in Salamanca, Castile and León, Benito emerged through Real Madrid's youth ranks, making his senior debut not yet aged 18 with the C team.
+Born in Salamanca, Region of León, Benito emerged through Real Madrid's youth ranks, making his senior debut not yet aged 18 with the C team.
 He progressed to the reserves the following year.

 Benito was relatively used by the main squad in the 1995–96 season, and contributed seven matches the following campaign as they were crowned La Liga champions.
 In November 1996, he suffered a severe knee injury from which he would never fully recover, undergoing three operations in only four months in 1998 in Pittsburgh, United States; he was involved in a car accident afterwards, which further curtailed his recovering process.

 After one unassuming loan with CD Tenerife and another spell with Castilla, Benito was released by Real Madrid in summer 2002, joining city neighbours Getafe CF of Segunda División.
 He appeared rarely for his new club, again due to injury.

 After retiring, Benito was in charge of several of Real's youth sides, starting with the Alevín B in 2015.
-He was dismissed in late February 2019, following criticism of the first team after a 0–3 home defeat against FC Barcelona in the semi-finals of the Copa del Rey on a radio show.
+He was dismissed in late February 2019, due to criticism of the first team following a 0–3 home defeat against FC Barcelona in the semi-finals of the Copa del Rey on a radio show.